Horton in Ribblesdale: Local architecture and amenities

 The village has two pubs, the Crown Hotel and the Golden Lion.
 In 2006 a villager controversially installed a radio telescope.

 St Oswald's Church, Horton in Ribblesdale is Grade I listed.
 It has a complete Norman nave, south door and tub-font and is the most complete of the Norman churches built in the Yorkshire Dales after the Norman conquest and the Harrying of the North that followed.
 The square tower was built later.
 The lychgates to enter the churchyard are roofed with slabs of Horton slate.

 Other buildings in Horton are typical of the area.
 17th-century yeomen's farmhouses can be found on the edge of the village, and later cottages can be seen nearer the centre of the village.
 In the 1870s the new railway prompted the building of Victorian terraced housing.
 Later the local quarrying of limestone led to the building of housing for the quarrymen.

+Local quarries are in operation to mine limestone at Horton Quarry and gritstone at Arcow quarry.